 Why Trust CleverHiker

-The CleverHiker team spent hundreds of days wading through endless puddles, braving sudden downpours, and trekking through damp fogs from the unpredictable and often surly weather of Colorado’s Front Range to northern Wisconsin’s frigid downpours to find the best rain pants for your hiking adventures.
+The CleverHiker team has spent thousands of days wading through endless puddles, braving sudden downpours, and trekking through damp fogs from the humid trails of the Smoky Mountains to the high alpine of Colorado to find the best rain pants for your hiking adventures.

-Gear Analyst Steve Johnson spent countless hours traversing wet and wild terrain to ensure every pair of pants he tests can hold up against the harshest conditions.
-Steve’s extensive experience in the field gives him unparalleled insight into what makes a pair of rain pants truly exceptional.
+Our other Gear Analyst Ian Krammer has spent countless hours traversing the wet and wild terrains of the Colorado Rocky Mountains to ensure every pair of pants he tests can hold up against the harshest conditions.
 By rigorously testing each product in rough weather and scrutinizing every detail, we guarantee our recommendations will keep you dry and comfy no matter the forecast.

 Analysis & Results